rackerlabs/design-system/_component_design/buttons-bar.md

 A button bar contains the following elements:

-- **Simple button (required)**: The simple button represents the primary action that the user can take.
-A button bar can contain multiple simple buttons.
+- **Button (required)**: A button represents the primary action that the user can take.
+A button bar can contain multiple  buttons.
 - **Drop-down button (optional)**: When the user clicks the drop-down button, additional actions appear on a drop-down menu.
 Include only one drop-down button in a button bar.
 - **Divider (required)**: The divider separates the buttons in a button bar.